CLI Commands

 Key Action

-/ or k / j Navigate between services
+/ or k / j Navigate services (or scroll the focused panel)

-Home / End Jump to first / last service
+Home / End Jump to start / end of the focused panel

 s Stop or start the selected service